Note: Title text for all presentations is limited to 200 characters (25 words).

 Sessions that use material from a single or a set of cases to illustrate clinical, theoretical, or policy issues.
 These sessions may involve the audience in discussion of the case material presented.

 Flash talks were piloted last year, and this is the first year we are soliciting flash talk submissions.
-During this exciting series of talks, presenters will be required to describe their study goals, methods, and results succinctly, somewhat similar to the format of "TED talks,” keeping to a 5-minute time length and a 10-slide maximum.
+During this exciting new series of talks, presenters will be required to describe their study goals, methods, and results succinctly, somewhat similar to the format of "TED talks,” keeping to a 5-minute time length and a 10-slide maximum.
 Each flash talk session will be designated as a featured presentation.

 We believe this innovative format can offer several benefits.
 In contrast to longer paper presentations, we considered that having a shorter time frame for each talk, but in a featured format, may provide these talks with the audience they deserve, without compromising the number of submissions accepted.
 Second, we have noted a trend at the ISTSS meetings: people tend to focus their attendance to presentations related to their areas of interest.
 The flash talks may expose attendees to areas of the field might not otherwise seek out, given that each session will contain multiple perspectives, methodologies, and populations, and must be simplified enough to deliver briefly.
 Since each flash talk session will have 10 presentations, we expect all attendees to be able to find sufficient material of interest.
 Finally, flash talks are a suitable format for all career stages, and serve as a venue for interaction between early-career presenters and senior colleagues.
 We particularly hope that they may serve as a viable venue for individuals who are new to ISTSS, a time when it may be harder to convene a symposium; and as a venue for early-career presenters, who may find the brief format less intimidating.